seaoftheworld/heiduzi/README.md

 # heiduzi
 In tribute to 'heiduzi'

-This software is an OpenGL graphical application, it runs on ms-Windows now.
+This software is an OpenGL application, it runs on ms-Windows now.